HarperGraves/HarperGraves/README.md

 <h2> 💬 About me: </h2>

-I am a high school student (currently a junior) making this github account on my occurence for doing my job shadow.
+I am a high school student (going into senior year in a few days) making this github account on my occurence for doing my job shadow.
 I have autism and I am a gifted student.
 I play video games (Call of Duty, Battlefield, Fortnite, GTA 5, and others.)
 I workout 2-3 times a week with my father and brother.
 I am trying to graduate and go to college for Computer Engineering.

 <h2> 🤳 Connect with me: </h2>